opengeospatial/ets-cat30/README.md

 * Help to resolve an [open issue](https://github.com/opengeospatial/ets-cat30/issues?q=is%3Aopen)
 * Fix a bug: Fork the repository, apply the fix, and create a pull request
-* Add new tests: Fork the repository, implement and verify the tests on a new topic branch, and create a pull request (don't forget to periodically rebase long-lived branches)
+* Add new tests: Fork the repository, implement and verify the tests on a new topic branch, and create a pull request (don't forget to periodically rebase long-duration branches)